Burke, Wills, King and Yandruwandha National Heritage Place: Burke and Wills' final days

 As the explorers wandered along the outlets of the Cooper Creek, Wills and King began to observe and even attempted to learn from the Yandruwandha.
 Wills began a list of words, King communicated over food-gathering and shelter.
 Even in Burke's final days however he remained suspicious and hostile to the Aboriginal people, attacking Aboriginal men carrying gifts of fish in nets.
 Despite such provocations, the Yandruwandha continued to act in a measured way towards the Europeans.

 The extreme conditions encountered by the explorers in the outback together with their failing health eventually resulted in the deaths of Burke and Wills.
 On 26 June 1861 Wills became severely ill; his rapidly declining condition caused Burke and King to travel up the Cooper Creek "to look for the blacks - it is the only chance we have of being saved from starvation".

 Burke and King searched for the Aboriginal people for two days before Burke became ill.
-Burke passed away on the Cooper Creek around 30 June 1861.
+Burke died on the Cooper Creek around 30 June 1861.
 At his request, he was left unburied by King who returned to Wills.
 King discovered Wills' body and once again set out in search of the local Aboriginal people.
 His life was now in their hands.
 King recorded that:

 They appeared to feel great compassion for me when they understood that I was alone on the creek, and gave me plenty to eat; after being four days with them I saw that they were becoming tired of me, and they made signs that they were going up the creek and that I had better go downwards, but I pretended not to understand them.
 The same day they shifted camp, and I followed them, and on reaching their camp I shot some crows, which pleased them so much that they made me a breakwind in the centre of their camp, and came and sat round me until such time as the crows were cooked, when they assisted me to eat them.

 King lived at Cooper Creek under the care of the Yandruwandha for around three months until he was discovered by Edwin Welch, a member of Alfred Howitt's relief party on 15 September 1861.
 King was cared for by the Yandruwandha.
 He received daily rations of nardoo, and sometimes fish, and repaid their efforts by shooting birds for them.
 John King died at St Kilda on 15 January 1872.
 He never fully regained his health and died at the relatively young age of 33.